How to Clean Hard Water Stains

 Vinegar Scrubbing Paste

-If the vinegar spray alone doesn't work, add borax and baking soda to make a heavy duty scrubbing paste.
+If the vinegar spray alone doesn't work, add borax to make a heavy duty scrubbing paste.

-Vinegar and baking soda are excellent cleaners and are probably two ingredients you have readily available in your kitchen.
-Borax is a mineral powder that helps to cut through the stain.
+Vinegar and borax are excellent cleaners.
+Borax is a mineral powder and is strong enough to help cut through the stain.

 To make your own cleaning paste, mix:

 - 1 cup white vinegar (you can use lemon juice)

 - 1 Tbsp. dishwashing liquid (like Dawn)